couchbaselabs/couchbase-ami/README.md

     ~/.ec2/couchbase_aws-marketplace/pk-RPGT6DCSVXNK5QWMHAACI3KUHN5ILKOX.pem
     ~/.ec2/couchbase_aws-marketplace/cert-RPGT6DCSVXNK5QWMHAACI3KUHN5ILKOX.pem

+If your private keys and certs are in a different place, you can override them by specifying them as KEY=value parameters to the make command...

+    make EC2_PRIVATE_KEY=MyLocationToPrivateKeyPEMFile \
+         EC2_CERT=MyLocationToPrivateKeyPEMFile \
+         clean

 Get your ssh key so you can login into the EC2 instances.
 These usually will live in the ~/.ssh directory on your computer.
 For example, mine is at...